 4. Delinquency Charge.
 In the event any installment owing under this Note, or any part thereof, remains unpaid for TEN (10) or more days past the due date thereof as provided above, Debtor shall pay to Lender, in addition to any other amounts to which Lender may be entitled hereunder, a reasonable late payment fee equal to FIVE PERCENT (5.00%) of the amount of said installment, which amount is stipulated by Debtor to be reasonable in order to compensate Lender for its additional costs incurred as a result of having to attend to such delinquency.
 This late charge should be paid only once as to such amount as is due and owing, but promptly, as to each respective late payment.
 It is further agreed that the imposition of any such late payment fee shall in no way prejudice or limit Lender's rights or remedies against Debtor under this Note or any of the other Loan Documents.
-In the event any check or other payment item used to make a payment to Lender is dishonored for any reason, Debtor shall pay to Lender, in addition to any other amounts to which Lender may be entitled hereunder, a reasonable processing fee of THIRTY AND NO/100 DOLLARS (\$30.00) (or the maximum amount provided from time to time in Section 3.506(b) of the Texas Business and Commerce Code).
-This processing fee should be paid once with respect to each dishonor of a check or other payment item.
+In the event any check or other may be entitled hereunder, a reasonable processing fee of THIRTY AND NO/100 DOLLARS (\$30.00) (or the maximum amount provided from time to time in Section 3.506(b) of the Texas Business and Commerce Code).
+This processing fee shall in no way prejudice or limit Lender's rights or remedies against Debtor under this Note or any or the respect to each dishonor of a check or other payment item.
+It is further agreed that the imposition of any such processing fee shall in no way prejudice or limit Lender's rights or remedies against Debtor under this Note or any of the other Loan dishonor of a check or other payment item.
 It is further agreed that the imposition of any such processing fee shall in no way prejudice or limit Lender's rights or remedies against Debtor under this Note or any of the other Loan Documents.